Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Lead time to take a new site/flow live (days/weeks)

-You do not need to build a perfect calculation model to make a strong internal business case.
+You do not need a perfect calculation model to make a strong internal business case.
 A simple and transparent calculation often works best.
-After all, the goal is not to predict every benefit down to the euro, but to bring finance, IT, and security to the table with a shared, measurable foundation.
-ROI stands for return on investment: the return on your investment.

-The most direct (and often largest) ROI item is time savings at the reception: less manual registration, fewer back-and-forth calls to hosts, less rework due to errors.
+The most direct ROI item is time savings at reception: less manual registration, fewer back-and-forth calls to hosts, less rework due to errors.

 Formula